RoboticsKnowledgebase/roboticsknowledgebase.github.io/about.md

 *This* is that knowledge base.
 Here, you will find guidance on the full spectrum of our field.

 ### Where should I start?
+This wiki is meant for people in various stages of their career, including absolute beginners.
+If you are just starting out in robotics, we recommend you to start from [Robotics Project Guide](wiki/robotics-project-guide/master-guid).
+This tutorial talks about what to consider and plan for in each step of a robotics project and provides ample resources.

 ### How can I contribute?